kevinpollet/seel/README.md

 Options:
   --cwd <path>            override the current working directory (default: ".")
-  --exposedPorts <ports>  define the comma-separated list of ports that the container exposes at runtime --labels <labels>       define the comma-separated list of the container image labels -h, --help              output usage information
+  --exposedPorts <ports>  comma-separated list of ports that the container exposes at runtime --labels <labels>       comma-separated list of the container image labels -h, --help              output usage information
 ```